fpinder/TriviaGame/README.md

 # Trivia Game!!!

-Emphasis, aka italics, with *asterisks* or _underscores_.

 *This Trivia Game will give you the opportunity to answer some questions in 120 seconds; if **don't answer the questions in 120 seconds** the game will end with a sound and your score will be 0*.

-However, *if you do answer the questions* you will get a score and you will be provided with your correct, incorrect, and unuanswerd questions.
+However, **if you do answer the questions** you will get a score and you will be provided with your correct, incorrect, and unuanswerd questions.